-Interestingly enough, though, just as Canadian English has taken on a life of it’s own, Canadian French is quite different from the French that you hear spoken in other Francophone areas of the world.
+Interestingly enough, though, just as Canadian English has taken on a life of its own, Canadian French is quite different from the French that you hear spoken in other Francophone areas of the world.
 There are expressions, words and even an accent that is entirely uniquely French Canadian, believe it or not.
-To make things a little easier for you, reader who is interested in learning French, we’ve complied a list of idioms that French Canadians use that are startlingly different from French speakers in other areas of the world:
+To make things a little easier for you, reader who is interested in learning French, we’ve compiled a list of idioms that French Canadians use that are startlingly different from French speakers in other areas of the world:

 This one might not make sense right off the bat, but stop and think of the Adam and Eve story.
 The apple was a symbol of temptation, desire, and the naughtily forbidden.
-If we keep this in mind, then we can understand how ‘singing the apple’ could be a way of seduction, flirtation, a way of making one’s desires known!
+If we keep this in mind, then we can understand how “singing the apple” could be a way of seduction, flirtation, a way of making one’s desires known!

 Another, more recent, theory on the idiom says the meaning of this phrase may come from the history and tradition of the French Canadian people.
-French Canadian tradition is rich in song and dance, and of course there are many ways to dance; in a time when lovers could not be so forward with their affections, dancing palm-to-palm (or paume, in this case) would be a way of expressing this desire and love.
+French Canadian tradition is rich in song and dance.
+And, of course, there are many ways to dance.
+In a time when lovers could not be so forward with their affections, dancing palm-to-palm (or paume, in this case) would be a way of expressing this desire and love.
 Over time, the word paume (meaning palm) may have changed into pomme (meaning apple), giving us the phrase ‘chanter la pomme’.

-Passer la nuit sur la corde à linge: ‘To spend the night on the clothes line.’ – To look tired, as if you haven’t slept at all.
+3. Passer la nuit sur la corde à linge (“To spend the night on the clothesline.”) – To look tired, as if you haven’t slept at all

-This one has absolutely nothing to do with washing clothes or a clothes line!
+This one has absolutely nothing to do with washing clothes or a clothesline!
 Asking someone, “Passez-vous la nuit sur la corde à linge?”
-(Did you spend the night hanging on a clothes line?) means it looks like you spent the whole night tossing and turning.
+(Did you spend the night hanging on a clothesline?) means it looks like you spent the whole night tossing and turning.
 It doesn’t have to have any sexual overtones, but instead, could just refer to someone suffering from insomnia.
 The expression draws the comparison between the way someone looks after a night of no sleep to the way clothing that has been left out on the line overnight looks in the morning, wrinkly and tired.

 Each of these expressions is uniquely French Canadian and can come in quite handy when you meet a Quebecois (or Quebecer in English) in life or on your travels.